squeaktoy/hearth/README.md

     loading, the lump store, and runtime building.
 Because the `hearth-core` API is essential to most Hearth functionality, most crates in the Hearth codebase depend on it.
-- **hearth-types**: a schema crate that defines the guest-to-host message protocols.
-Since the purpose of most Hearth crates is to provide some kind of native resource to guest processes, most crates depend on `hearth-types`.
+- **hearth-schema**: a schema crate that defines the guest-to-host message protocols.
+Since the purpose of most Hearth crates is to provide some kind of native resource to guest processes, most crates depend on `hearth-schema`.
 - **hearth-client** and **hearth-server**: the main Hearth application binaries, implementing the client and server, respectively.
 Each depends on a variety of plugin crates, since they build and run the runtimes that use those plugins.
 - **hearth-ctl**: a command-line IPC client to perform common operations on a Hearth runtime.
-Only depends on `hearth-types` to define the IPC protocol and `hearth-ipc` to implement OS-specific IPC transport mechanisms.
+Only depends on `hearth-schema` to define the IPC protocol and `hearth-ipc` to implement OS-specific IPC transport mechanisms.

 Outside of these special cases, the rest of the crates in the Hearth codebase